isabekov/kmymoney2ledgers/README.md

  the transaction amount in the base currency for the destination account (expense category).
  KMyMoney will always ask about the conversion rate between foreign and base currency.

+ With this tool, **one can stop worrying about the currency of the expense category and ignore conversion rate**, since this information will not be used when "-r" flag is specified.
+Basically, one would always want to use "-r" flag while converting a KMyMoney file to ledger.

  Scenario 2 is impractical, since expenses are spread among different currencies and cannot be summed up.

- With this tool one can stop worrying about the currency of the expense category and ignore conversion rate, since this information will not be used when "-r" flag is specified.

 ## Multicurrency example:

  Summarize yearly income and expenses by categories at depth level 2 starting with year 2019 by converting all earnings/spendings in different foreign currencies into Euros where the exchange rate is inferred from the purchase of foreign currencies in